api2cart/ruby-sdk/docs/OrderApi.md

   shipping_method: 'flatrate_flatrate', # String | Retrieve entities according to shipping method
   delivery_method: 'local', # String | Retrieves order with delivery method
   tags: 'tag1,tag2', # String | Order tags
-  ship_node_type: 'SellerFulfilled' # String | Retrieves order with ship node type }
+  ship_node_type: 'SellerFulfilled', # String | Retrieves order with ship node type
+  created_from: '2010-07-29 13:45:52', # String | Retrieve entities from their creation date
+  created_to: '2100-08-29 13:45:52', # String | Retrieve entities to their creation date
+  modified_from: '2010-07-29 13:45:52', # String | Retrieve entities from their modification date
+  modified_to: '2100-08-29 13:45:52' # String | Retrieve entities to their modification date
+}

 begin